Sardines as food: Portugal

 Sardines play an important role in Portuguese cuisine and culture.
 Historically a people who depend heavily on the sea for food and commerce, the Portuguese have a predilection for fish in their popular festivities.
 The most important is Saint Anthony's day, June 13, when Portugal's biggest popular festival takes place in Lisbon, where grilled sardines are the snack of choice.
 Almost every place in Portugal, from Figueira da Foz to Portalegre, from Póvoa de Varzim to Olhão, has the summertime tradition of eating grilled sardines (sardinhas assadas).

 Spain

-In the Timanfaya Volcanic National Park on Lanzarote in the Canary Islands, a popular tourist snack is freshly caught sardines grilled over the heat from a volcanic vent.
 On the Atlantic coast, fried sardines are commonly served as tapas with drinks or as the first course of a meal.
 On the Mediterranean coast, grilling is more common.
+In Spain, sardine canning processes have been described since the 19th century, with the first mass production factories established in Isla Cristina and Ayamonte in 1888, in response to those previously set up in Vila Real de Santo António (Portugal) primarily for canning sardines (and tuna).

+Overfishing of this species is bringing it closer to the danger of extinction in the Iberian Peninsula.

 Turkey

 Sardines (sardalya in Turkish), a delicacy in Turkish cuisine, are very commonly found in fish markets throughout coastal western regions of Turkey.
 They are generally prepared grilled or steamed in ovens, most commonly served as a main course alongside alcoholic beverages, most notably rakı, the archetypal Turkish liquor.
 Particularly in the Gallipoli peninsula and in the Aegean region of Turkey, sardines are oven-cooked rolled in grape leaves.
-They are also canned especially in factories in coastal cities such as İstanbul, Gelibolu, Çanakkale, Bandırma, Karadeniz Ereğli, Ordu, and Trabzon.
+They are also canned especially in factories in coastal cities such as Istanbul, Gelibolu, Çanakkale, Bandırma, Karadeniz Ereğli, Ordu, and Trabzon.